-Goodwill and other intangible assets, net of accumulated amortization, totaled approximately \$944.5 million at March 31, 2005, which was comprised of \$723.0 million of goodwill and \$221.5 million of other intangible assets.
-Other intangible assets include customer relationships, technology in place, carrier relationships, non-compete agreements, trade names, and customer lists.
-Factors we consider important which could trigger an impairment review include, but are not limited to, significant under-performance relative to expected historical or projected future operating results, significant changes in the manner of our use of our acquired assets or the strategy for our overall business or significant negative economic trends.
+Goodwill and other intangible assets, net of accumulated amortization, totaled approximately \$1,217 million at June 30, 2005, which was comprised of \$972 million of goodwill and \$245 million of other intangible assets.
+Other intangible assets include customer relationships, technology in place, carrier relationships, non-compete agreements, trade names, contracts with ICANN and customer lists.
+Factors we consider important which could trigger an impairment review include, but are not limited to, significant under-performance relative to expected historical or projected future operating results, significant changes in the manner of our use of our acquired assets, significant changes in the strategy of our overall business, or significant negative economic trends.
 If this evaluation indicates that the value of an intangible asset may be impaired, an assessment of the recoverability of the net carrying value of the asset over its remaining useful life is made.
-If this assessment indicates that an intangible asset is not recoverable, based on the estimated undiscounted future cash flows or other comparable market valuations, of the entity or technology acquired over the remaining amortization period, the net carrying value of the related intangible asset will be reduced to fair value and the remaining amortization period may be adjusted.
+If this assessment indicates that an intangible asset is not recoverable, based on the estimated undiscounted future cash flows or other comparable market valuations of the entity or technology acquired over the remaining amortization period, the net carrying value of the related intangible asset will be reduced to fair value and the remaining amortization period may be adjusted.
 Any such impairment charge could be significant and could have a material adverse effect on our reported financial statements.
-It is our policy to engage third party valuation consultants to assist us in the measurement of the fair value of our long-lived intangible assets including goodwill.
+It is our policy to engage third party valuation consultants to assist us in the measurement of the fair value of our long-lived intangible assets, including goodwill.
+There was no impairment charge to goodwill and other intangible assets from the annual impairment tests conducted in the second quarter of 2005 or 2004.